 There are many additional standards and regulations, so make sure to review your contract, reach out to your client, or talk to your auditor to make sure you have everything covered.

-7. Analyze Your Vendor Management Practices
+Analyze Vendor Management Practices.

 Working with your trusted vendors is essential to your business operations, but you need to ensure that their practices align with those of your new client’s.
 While you understand and have adapted to the risks involved, it is important that you take a closer look at how acceptable those risks are, in accordance with your contract with your client.
 Any business that you work with that may have some degree of access to your networking system should vet their employees by performing background checks.
 You may also ask for a signed non-disclosure statement and periodically review their compliance status regarding regulatory requirements and information security.

-8. Do a Checkup on Your Service Delivery Controls and Quality Assurance
+Review Service Delivery Controls and Quality Assurance.

 We thought we might compile the “controls” matters into one section.
 Let’s take a closer look at each relevant control to see how you can best prepare:

-These controls cover restricting access to your business’s physical environment.
+- Physical Controls – These controls cover restricting access to your business’s physical environment.
 You might draw on your records regarding how people enter and exit your facility and how carefully you track visitors while they are on the premises.
 It is particularly important to limit access to any areas where your clients’ files and data stores are accessible.

-Security controls involve CIA, which stands for Confidentiality, Integrity and Availability.
+- Security Controls – Security controls involve CIA, which stands for Confidentiality, Integrity and Availability.
 You must document any occurrence that a client’s information has been compromised, whether through theft or some type of physical damage.

-These types of controls involve things like Business Continuity and Disaster Recovery Plans in case of some type of natural or human-induced disaster or situation that may limit access to your client and their files.
+- Availability Controls – These types of controls involve things like Business Continuity and Disaster Recovery Plans in case of some type of natural or human-induced disaster or situation that may limit access to your client and their files.
 Additional availability controls to keep on your radar include network monitoring and data backups.

-It is no secret that SOC 1 audits seem extremely complex when first getting started.
+It is no secret that SSAE18 audits seem extremely complex when first getting started.
 Also, there are simply some steps that—for some reason—consistently trip up different service organizations.
 Add in the fact that you and your team are trying to juggle daily responsibilities with this important multi-step auditing process, and it makes sense that you might have questions or could use some reinforcements during preparation.